Phase Separation of Polyelectrolytes: The Effect of Charge Regulation: Conclusions

 \section{Conclusions}

-In summary, we study the effect of charge regulation (CR) mechanism on the complex coacervation phase separation.
-Specifically, we considered two variants of the CR model: (i)~the hopping CR model (HCR), and (ii)~the asymmetric CR model (ACR).
+In summary, we study the effect of the charge regulation (CR) mechanism on the complex coacervation phase separation.
+Specifically, we considered two variants of the CR model: (i)~the hopping CR model (HCR) and (ii)~the asymmetric CR model (ACR).
 We introduce two CR parameters: the association-dissociation energy parameter of a single adsorption site $\alpha$, and the short-range nearest-neighbor interaction strength between the occupied sites along the polymer chain, $\eta$.
 The effects of the two CR parameters on the phase diagram have been studied in detail for the two models.
+When either $\alpha$ or $\eta$ is decreased, the tendency to phase separate increases.
+This trend can be tested in experiments where the acid dissociation constant is varied, either by using different types of polyelectrolytes or by controlling chemically-grafted ionic groups on the polyelectrolyte chains.

 An important conclusion that has yet to be verified in experiments is the following.
 The polymer charge in the two phases is regulated directly by the chemical reactions that determine the charge in the single phase, as well as indirectly because the CR changes the volume fraction of the phases, which in turn regulates the polymer charge even further.
-The two competing CR effects can cause a non-monotonic behavior of the charge asymmetry between the two phases as function of the CR parameters.
+The two competing CR effects can cause a nonmonotonic behavior of the charge asymmetry between the two phases as function of the CR parameters.

 We hope that the charge regulation mechanism as explored in this work will provide insight into the understanding of the complex coacervation in experiments on biological and synthetic materials.